MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/LightningPerformance.md

 # Windows IoT Lightning Performance Testing

+> [!IMPORTANT]
+> The Windows 10 IoT team is no longer actively supporting Arduino.

 The GPIO performance was tested for Windows IoT Lightning functionality using a simple GPIO toggle app, [available here](https://github.com/ms-iot/lightning/tree/develop/PerformanceTestSuite).
 The tests were performed by toggling GPIO 5 between 0 and 1 at the fastest possible speed.
 The toggle frequency for each case was measured using a Tektronix TPS 2024 Oscilloscope.

 The following results were obtained from the analysis: